wp-plugins/flyzoo/readme.txt

 Start your 14-day free trial now!

 * Multiple chat rooms: full featured group chats with avatars, emoticons, moderation, image and video with preview.

-* Embeddable group chats: embed a chat into a page to improve user experience (PRO Plan)
+* Embeddable group chats: embed a chat room into a page to improve user experience (PRO Plan)

 * Live Support Chat with multiple operators: support chat requests are automatically routed to the first available operator

 * Track visitors live: monitor visits and chat with users in real-time.

-* Pop out chat windows: chat in floating browser windows for a better user experience
+* Pop out chat: open group chats in external browser windows

 * Customize chat colors, features and greeting messages